Algebras and modules

-The usual definition of vertex operator algebra (VOA) is long and unenlightening.
-But due to work by Huang and Kong it is now known that vertex operator algebras have equivalenlty an FQFT-type characterization which manifestly captures this relation to n-point functions in the 2d CFT:
+The usual definition of vertex operator algebra (VOA) is long and tends to be somewhat unenlightening.
+But due to (Huang 91) it is now known that vertex operator algebras have equivalenlty an FQFT-type characterization which manifestly captures this relation to n-point functions in the 2d CFT:

 There is a monoidal category or operad whose morphisms are conformal spheres with -punctures marked as incoming and one puncture marked as outgoing (each puncture equipped with a conformally parametrized annular neighborhood).
 Composition of such spheres is by gluing along punctures.
 This can be regarded as a category of 2-dimensional genus-0 conformal cobordisms.